 The good news when it comes to looking at the PSAT vs. SAT is that the preparation is the same for both exams.

 If you’re interested in which schools can give the most aid for your family, we’re here to help.
-Check out our College Data Spreadsheet today to find the colleges most generous with merit scholarships!
+Check out our R2C Insights tool today to find the colleges most generous with merit scholarships.

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT HOW TO PAY FOR COLLEGE